WhereSoftwareGoesToDie/rest-postgresql-generic/docs/proposal.md

 lot of boilerplate code.
 Required operations for such an interface are `GET`, `UPDATE`, `REMOVE`, `CREATE` and `LIST`.
 A resource in this sense is a database table.
-This lines up nicely with an ADT and should be possible to generalize using generics.
+This lines up nicely with an ADT and should be possible to generalise using generics.
 This project aims to do this.

 Frontend